Find resources on mediation, collaborative practice, arbitration and more.

 Apply is a new digital service which will be replacing CCMS when making applications for legal aid.

-The President of the Family Division has published his report on medical expert witnesses in the family courts.
+Resolution has published its response to the President of the Family Division's report on medical expert witnesses in the family courts.

 An update in The Review on the parenting workshops and outreach programmes run by Kids Come First.